 [Day 5: Kami-Gōra to Kōen-Kami (cable car 5min)]

 We enjoyed a leisurely Japanese breakfast at the hotel before checking out.
-Like our hotel in Hokkaido, this hotel also provides the 9-square plate, which always makes me want to fill every square.
+Like our onsen hotel in Hokkaido, this hotel also features the 9-square plate, which always makes me want to fill every square.

 Hotel GP Gora- Buffet brekkie